-Once NO and prostaglandins are two of the most important endothelial mediators and they are known to be released by the endothelium in response to ET{B1} receptor stimulation (de Nucci et al. 1988, Thiemermann et al. 1989, Filep et al. 1991, Hirata et al. 1993 Leite-Moreira and Bras-Silva 2004), which also influences ET-1 effect on myocardial distensibility (Bras-Silva and Leite-

-Moreira 2006), we investigated how these two agents modulate ET-1 effects.
-We found that similarly to what happened after damaging EE, after blocking NO or prostaglandins release the ET-1 induced decrease in resting tension (increase in distensibility) was not observed.
+Once NO and prostaglandins are two of the most important endothelial mediators and they are known to be released by the endothelium in response to $ET{B1}$ receptor stimulation (de Nucci et al. 1988, Thiemermann et al. 1989, Filep et al. 1991, Hirata et al. 1993 Leite-Moreira and Bras-Silva 2004), which also influences ET-1 effect on myocardial distensibility (Bras-Silva and Leite-Moreira 2006), we investigated how these two agents modulate the ET-1 effects.
+We found that similarly to what happened after damaging EE, after blocking of NO or prostaglandin release the ET-1-induced decrease in resting tension (increase in distensibility) was not observed.

-NO has been shown to increase diastolic distensibility (Paulus et al. 1994, Paulus and Shah 1999), effect that seems to be mediated by reduction of myofilamentary calcium sensitivity because of phosphorilation of troponin I by cGMP- dependent protein kinase (Shah and MacCarthy 2000).
+NO has been shown to increase diastolic distensibility (Paulus and Shah 1999, Paulus et al. 1994).
+This effect seems to be mediated by reduction of myofilamentary calcium sensitivity because of phosphorylation of troponin I by cGMP-dependent protein kinase (Shah and MacCarthy 2000).
 Direct myocardial actions of prostaglandins are still not clear.
-With regard inotropy both negative (Schor and Hohlfeld 1992) and positive (Mohan et al. 1995) effects were shown in isolated papillary muscles.
-Regarding lusitropy prostaglandins were recently shown to preserve early active diastolic relaxation (Kisch-Wedel et al. 2005) and to blunt the premature onset of tension decline promoted by ghrelin (Soares et al. 2006).
-This two agents, NO and prostaglandins, have also been implicated in the negative inotropic effects resulting from selective ET{B1} receptor stimulation (Leite-Moreira and Bras-Silva 2004).
-So it seems that independently of the direct actions of each of these endothelial agents, they are able to regulate both systolic and diastolic effects of ET-1.
+With regard to inotropy both negative (Schor and Hohlfeld 1992) and positive (Mohan et al. 1995) effects were shown in isolated papillary muscles.
+Regarding lusitropy prostaglandins were recently shown to preserve early active diastolic relaxation (Kisch-Wedel et al. 2005) and to modulate the premature onset of tension decline promoted by ghrelin (Soares et al. 2006).
+These two agents, NO and prostaglandins, have also been implicated in the negative inotropic effects resulting from selective ETB1 receptor stimulation (Leite-Moreira and Bras-Silva 2004).
+It seems that independently of the direct actions of each of these endothelial agents, they are able to regulate both systolic and diastolic effects of ET-1.

-Concerning the pathophysiologic relevance of our findings, we must point out that a lower resting tension of the cardiac muscle indicates the ventricle can reach higher filling volumes at lower filling pressures, which is undoubtedly a quite powerful adaptation mechanism.
-These acute beneficial ET-1 effects on diastolic function seem to be overcome by its role in progression to cardiac fibrosis and ventricular remodelling when its levels remain chronically elevated (Brunner et al. 2006).
+Concerning the pathophysiological relevance of our findings, we must point out that a lower resting tension of the cardiac muscle indicates the ventricle can reach higher filling volumes at lower filling pressures, which is undoubtedly quite a powerful adaptation mechanism.
+These acute beneficial ET-1 effects on diastolic function seem to be overcome by its role in progression to cardiac fibrosis and ventricular remodeling when its levels remain chronically elevated (Brunner et al. 2006).
 Additionally, the results of the present study emphasize that humoral influences on diastolic cardiac function are modulated by the interaction with endocardial endothelial mediators, such as NO and prostaglandins, which being altered in the failing heart might provide new elements for the comprehension of the pathophysiology of HF.
-Finally, doxorubicin is an antineoplastic antibiotic widely used in the treatment of a variety of cancers, and its clinical use is limited as a result of a severe, dose-dependent cardiotoxicity (Monnet and Chachques 2005).
-In this context, our findings might also be relevant to better understand the pathophysiology of DOX-induced cardiomyopathy so that efficient protective and/or therapeutic strategies can be developed in patients treated with this chemotherapeutic agent.
+Finally, doxorubicin is an antineoplastic antibiotic widely used in the treatment of a variety of cancers, and its clinical use is limited as the result of a severe, dose-dependent cardiotoxicity (Monnet and Chachques 2005).
+In this context, our findings might also be relevant to a better understanding of the pathophysiology of DOX-induced cardiomyopathy, so that efficient protective and/or therapeutic strategies can be developed in patients treated with this chemotherapeutic agent.